Making Music joins creators, educators and industry to urge Government rethink on the EBacc

 It is crazy that we should have to be fighting this battle all over again!
 Countless studies throughout the world have PROVED that children do better in their other subjects if they study music and play an instrument.
 We are lagging behind countries like China that have recognised this and where children playing instruments and studying music in school is the norm.
 The UK is missing out on talent in an area which has been of enormous benefit to the UK’s economy and prestige and these short-sighted proposals will exacerbate the problem.

-Barbara Eifler, Executive Director, Making Music said:
+Barbara Eifler, Chief Executive, Making Music said:

 As the organisation for amateur music in the UK we know that the 170,000+ individuals - singers and players - who make up our membership of 3,000+ groups are passionate about the benefits that have accrued to them personally, to their working lives and to their communities through their ability to engage with music.
 This ability is a gift most of them received during their time in compulsory full-time education.
 Our members are therefore dismayed that access to music and its manifold benefits - just as they are increasingly proven by numerous studies - is being denied to the next generation due to the narrow focus of the proposed EBacc.